JamelD/JamelD.com/README.md

 # JamelD.com

-This repository is the source for my website JamelD.com
+This repository contains the source for my website JamelD.com The purpose of this site is to showcase myself and what I am about.

-Update to Git on 1/15/2020

 Template by [HTML5 Up](https://html5up.net/)